nyu-oop-sp18/class02/README.md

      automatically create a field in the class with the given name and type.

-  1. The parameter list implicitly defines a constructor with a corresponding list of arguments.
+  1. The parameter list implicitly defines a *primary* constructor with a corresponding list of arguments.
 The values that are provided for arguments prefixed with `val` or `var` will be used to initialize the associated fields.

 * The default visibility of classes, fields, and methods in Scala is `public`.
 Hence, we can access the values of the fields `first` and